toUpperCase78/tiobe-index-ratings/README.md

 Lots of eyes were on Rust and Kotlin this year.
 Did they live up to their promises in 2024?
 Rust is still getting more popular.
 Despite the amazing speed of Rust programs, its steep learning curve will never make it become the lingua franca of the common programmer unfortunately.
 Kotlin, on the other hand, disappointed: it didn't break through and even lost (possibly permanent) its top 20 position in 2024.

 Further down the list we see two new promising languages: Rust's competitor Zig climbed from #149 to #61 in 2024, whereas Mojo, the faster Python, jumped from position #194 to #68.
 Especially Mojo, which was first released only 2 years ago, addresses exactly what is needed in the programming field.
-I have high hopes that it will get close to a top 20 position in 2025. _(Paul Jensen - Chief Executive Officer)_
+I have high hopes that it will get close to a top 20 position in 2025. _(Paul Jansen - Chief Executive Officer)_